-The study will produce an Infrastructure Resilience Assessment Report for each city which:
+The study will produce an Infrastructure Resilience Assessment Report for Cuttack which:

-- Outlines the current city infrastructure resilience, addressing the research areas agreed.
-An indicative list is in Box 1 below. - Priority physical/operational recommendations to increase the resilience of specific critical city infrastructure systems.
-This step will involve robust financial analysis and an investment pipeline. - Organisational measures to increase the resilience of specific critical city infrastructure systems, considering the relationship and processes of key sector/system stakeholders. - Institutional recommendations which may have broad application across city infrastructure systems, but which are grounded in local and national policy context.
+- Outlines the current infrastructure resilience of Cuttack, addressing the research areas agreed.
+An indicative list is in box 1 below. - Priority physical/operational recommendations to increase the resilience of specific critical city infrastructure systems.
+This step will involve robust financial analysis and an investment pipeline.

+- Organisational measures to increase the resilience of specific critical Cuttack infrastructure systems, considering the relationship and processes of key sector/system stakeholders. - Institutional recommendations which may have broad application across city infrastructure systems, but which are grounded in local and national policy context.